GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 -   Apply semantic markup
 -   Change all XMLHttpRequests to fetch routines

-### Future Technical Requirements:
--   Apply ARIA principles across the app; currently I have some structures properly configured with aria attributes but much of that was picked up from Bootstrap component code.
-Using https://developer.mozilla.org/en-US/docs/Learn/Accessibility/WAI-ARIA_basics as a reference to learn ARIA.

 ## Future Features / Updates
--   Design and add a fav icon
 -   A Calendar widget
 -   A To-Do List widget (looked at ToDoist, it required Python or curl to make api calls)
 -   Ability to shuffle (re-position) the dashboard panels